teddy-photesri/Capstone/README.md

     Location:   Colorado Springs, CO<br>

     > Finding
-    > 1. *I am a Vietnam Vet, who is struggling with Depression.
+    > 1. *"I am a Vietnam Vet, who is struggling with Depression.
 I am in the recovery path program in VA hospital.
-I have to do a journal to keep track of my emotions daily to improve my coping skills and get help with my trauma.*
+I have to do a journal to keep track of my emotions daily to improve my coping skills and get help with my trauma."*
     > 2. I am not a good writer, but I have to try.
 It is too hard to explain how I feel.
     > 3. Sometimes the journaling is difficult when I get triggers and in a mood.
 I have no plan to bring the notebook or the writing equipment everywhere I go.